nsidc/nsidc.github.io/_posts/2015-04-29-Conda Python at NSIDC- Changing How We Do Python.md

 ### Conda Environments

 The first thing you'll want to figure out is how to use conda environments (the virtualenv equivelant).
 Luckily this is also very simple!
-Lets create a new environment and install some packages:
+Let's create a new environment and install some packages:

 {% highlight bash %}
 $ conda create -n test numpy